Yupai/JoinMoreHealth/README.md

 <h4>Description</h4>
 Add more hearts when the player joins.

+<h4>Installation Instructions</h4>
+Download *JoinMoreHealth_v1.1.phar*, put it in your puglins and restart your server.

 <h4>Config</h4>
 In the config put number of Hearts when the player joins.